 We think globally

-Our International Engineering Program is the nation’s most distinctive way to prepare engineers for the global marketplace, boasting a nearly 100% job placement for graduates.
+Our International Engineering Program is the nation’s most distinctive way to prepare engineers for the global marketplace, boasting a very high job placement for graduates.
 During the course of five years, IEP students earn two degrees simultaneously: a B.S. in an engineering discipline and a B.A. in German, Spanish, French, Italian or Chinese.
 In the fourth year of the program students spend a year abroad, where they study for six months at a partner University then hold a paid internship at a global engineering firm for the remainder of the year.
 Our students have interned at companies such as BMW, Hasbro, Kraft Foods and Siemens and often receive employment offers from their host companies.

 We build community